LumIT-Automation/index/README.md

     - radius: configure the file radius_conf.py.

  - If needed, associate one or more AD groups to the superadmin user: set the SUPERADMIN_IDENTITY_AD_GROUPS list variable in /var/lib/containers/storage/volumes/sso/_data/settings.py with the DNs of these groups.

+- If ldaps is needed, you can save the corresponding certifiacte (crt format) in /var/lib/containers/storage/volumes/sso-cacerts/_data/ (root, 644).

 - systemctl restart automation-interface-sso-container.service